Chocolate pots de creme is sort of the French version of American chocolate pudding (only not at all).

 Over the weekend, we were invited to dinner by friends.
 It was a bit of a last-minute thing and I didn’t want to show up empty-handed.
 I didn’t have a lot of time or ingredients, but after a quick inventory of the kitchen, I was able to whip these up in no time.

 This is my version of the Chocolate pots de creme are made in silicone tea cups ( click here to get a set of your own).
 And if you love making sweets why not try my Chocolate Hazelnut Truffle Cups or Homemade Coconut Mound Cups.

 It’s a rich, creamy, and luxurious dessert that can be thrown together easily, but gives an impressive presentation.
 I was making this for a family-friendly evening, but for grown-ups, add a couple of tablespoons of your favorite liqueur for an added indulgence.

 - In a small saucepan or the microwave, heat the cream just until boiling.

-- Place the chocolate, sugar, coffee granules, and vanilla into a In a medium mixing bowl.
+- Place the chocolate, sugar, coffee granules, and vanilla into a medium mixing bowl

 - When the cream is just boiling, pour it over the chocolate mixture and whisk until smooth.